 Data Mining for ManagersThis course emphasizes on the applications of data mining techniques in business problems from managerial perspectives.
 Business applications such as customer relationship management and financial analysis will be discussed throughout the course.
 Some basic data mining techniques will also be explained for illustration purposes.
 They include clustering, market basket analysis, data warehouse, and neural networks.

-Operations AnalyticsThis course introduces the analysis of key issues related to the design and management of operations using quantitative tools such as linear, integer, and non-linear programming, regression, and statistical analysis.
+Risk and Operations AnalyticsThis course introduces the analysis of key issues related to the design and management of operations using quantitative tools such as linear, integer, and non-linear programming, regression, and statistical analysis.
 It covers important topics such as forecasting, aggregate planning, inventory theory, transportation, production control and scheduling, and facility location, among others, and uses mathematical modeling, spreadsheet analysis, case studies, and simulations to deliver materials.

 Business Intelligence Techniques and ApplicationsThis course emphasizes on the applications of business intelligence techniques in the era of big data.
 The techniques will include data preparation, dimensionality reduction, clustering, classification, market basket analysis, and performance evaluation.
 Business applications such as customer segmentation and financial analysis will be discussed throughout the course.